-MOONMD, a C++ program package for the numerical solution of elliptic and parabolic partial differential equations based on mapped finite elements, has been described in [28].
-A modernized version of this package, called PARMOON, has been recently developed to be used as a research code in the future.
+MOONMD, a C++ program package for the numerical solution of elliptic and parabolic partial differential equations based on mapped finite elements, is described in [28].
+A modernized version of this package, called PARMOON, has recently been developed to be used as a research code in the future.